Chart Color Schemes

 West Albury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-West Albury's dwelling structure, as per the latest Census, consisted of 79.4% houses and 20.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+West Albury's dwellings, as per the latest Census, consisted of 79.4% houses and 20.6% other types (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
-Home ownership in West Albury stood at 41.3%, with the remaining dwellings either mortgaged (27.2%) or rented (31.5%).
-The median monthly mortgage repayment was $1,365, below Non-Metro NSW's average of $1,430 and significantly lower than the national average of $1,863.
-The median weekly rent in West Albury was $255, compared to Non-Metro NSW's $265 and substantially below the national figure of $375.
+Home ownership in West Albury stood at 41.3%, with mortgaged dwellings at 27.2% and rented ones at 31.5%.
+The median monthly mortgage repayment was $1,365, lower than Non-Metro NSW's average of $1,430.
+The median weekly rent in West Albury was $255, compared to Non-Metro NSW's $265.
+Nationally, West Albury's mortgage repayments were significantly lower at $1,365 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing